pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPWidgets/#XPCreateCustomWidget>`__ :index:`XPCreateCustomWidget`

-.. py:function:: destroyWidget(widgetID, destroyChildren=1)
+.. py:function:: destroyWidget(widgetID, destroyChildren=1) -> None

     :param XPWidgetID widgetID: widget to be destroyed.
     :param int destroyChildren: 1= also destroy this widget's children

     This class destroys a widget.
-Pass in the :ref:`XPWidgetID` of the widget to kill.
+Pass in the :class:`XPWidgetID` of the widget to kill.
 If you pass 1 for *destroyChildren*, the widget's children will be destroyed first, then this widget will be destroyed.
 (Furthermore, the widget's children will be destroyed with the flag set to 1, so the